joshhjacobson/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a second-year PhD candidate in the Centre for Environmental Informatics at the University of Wollongong.
-Supervised by [Noel Cressie](https://scholars.uow.edu.au/display/noel_cressie) and [Andrew Zammit Mangion](https://andrewzm.wordpress.com/), my dissertation is focused on multivariate spatial and spatio-temporal statistical modeling with application to large remote sensing datasets for environmental processes.
-Broadly, I am interested in the spatio-temporal nature of global environmental change.
+I'm a third-year PhD candidate in the School of Mathematics and Applied Statistics at the University of Wollongong.
+Supervised by [Noel Cressie](https://scholars.uow.edu.au/display/noel_cressie) and [Andrew Zammit Mangion](https://andrewzm.wordpress.com/), my thesis is focused on multivariate spatial and spatio-temporal statistical modeling with applications to large remote sensing datasets for environmental processes.
+Broadly, I'm interested in the spatio-temporal nature of global environmental change.

 Previously, I was a data science consultant at [Jupiter Intelligence](https://jupiterintel.com/), where I developed statistical extreme-value models for climate risk analysis.